 Once you have established your project’s objectives, the best way to prepare employees to embrace change is to transparently communicate the goals, the benefits you are looking for, and the expected impact on individuals.

-By communicating how your firm’s specific problems are being resolved by focusing on the “wins” to be gained from new tech, you help create a positive perception of proposed solutions which ultimately increases user adoption and your ROI.
+By communicating what specific problems are being resolved by focusing on the “wins” to be gained from new tech, you help create a positive perception of proposed solutions which ultimately increases user adoption and your ROI.

 The key to building an effective communication strategy that manages expectations, delivers practical solutions, and mitigates concerns and uncertainty is to focus on transparency.
 In order to maintain this focus, follow these three simple steps: